drkstr101/interesting-paprika/content/pages/index.md

     title: Watheia Realtime
     text: >
       Enabling real-time features requires an account to prevent abuse.
-Luckily, we've made this process as smooth as possible.
+Luckily, we've made this process super smooth.
 Simply submit your email here and we will send you the link for one-click passwordless login.
     form:
       type: FormBlock
       variant: variant-b